-When the Buffalo Bills hosted the rival New England Patriots in prime-time less than six weeks ago, colder temperatures and harsh wind gusts eliminated any semblance of home-field advantage.
+When the Buffalo Bills hosted the rival New England Patriots in primetime less than six weeks ago, bitter-cold temperatures and harsh wind gusts eliminated any semblance of home-field advantage.
 The old-school, ground-and-pound battle didn't bode well for Buffalo's offense or defense, and they lost, 14-10.

-The AFC East champion Bills will have an opportunity to re-assert themselves as true title contenders, while proving they can get over the Patriots hump.
+The weather conditions won't be too challenging when the teams meet again at Highmark Stadium on Saturday night, in a marquee AFC wild-card matchup.
+And during that time, the AFC East champion Bills will have an opportunity to reassert themselves as true title contenders and prove they can get over the Patriots hump.
 After all, they looked rather sharp in Foxboro, back in Week 16.

 "To me it's, 'Guys, every time that we think we're rid of New England and the specter and the psyche, they're right back at us and people are bringing it up.
 If we take care of business this time and run the division truly for two years in a row, maybe we can have that tamped down, where it's not a question next year.
 That's where they are...
 Every time they think they're past New England, they're staring at them one more time.
 This is a big one."